Xaibe: Access

 The nearest airports to the region include the San Pedro International Airport which is only 3 mi (4.82 km) away, the Philip S. W. Goldson International Airport being 60 mi (96.5 km) far and the Chetumal International Airport located 10 mi(16.09 km) away at neighboring country Mexico.
 The cities and towns close to Xaibe are Xcanluum, Patchakan, Chan Chen, Carolina, Calcutta, San Antonio, Ranchito and San Andres.
 Xaibe is also located only 2.5 mi (4 km) from the District's Capital, Corozal Town located at the Corozal bay.

 Education

-There is only one school located within the village limits: Xaibe Roman Catholic School(Xaibe R.C.
+There is only one school located within the village limits: Xaibe Roman Catholic School (Xaibe R.C.
 School).
 The school has three main divisions: Infant Division, Middle Division, and Upper Division.
 Infant Division is divided into Infant I, Infant II, and Standard I, where kids from five to seven years old attend.
 Middle Division comprises Standard II and Standard III.
 Students from eight to ten years old attend.
 Upper Division comprises Standard IV, Standard V, and Standard VI, which are for students from eleven to thirteen years of age.
-At this last level students start to prepare for their Primary School Examination (PSE) which for primary school graduation.
+At this last level students start to prepare for their Primary School Examination (PSE) for primary school graduation.